drogue-iot/drogue-ajour/README.md

 ## Protocol

 Drogue Ajour uses a custom application level protocol sent on the 'dfu' channel and 'dfu' command to communicate with a device or gateway.
-The protocol is stateless, meaning that Drogue Ajour will track only send out firmware updates to devices that are reporting their status.
+The protocol is stateless, meaning that Drogue Ajour will only send out firmware updates to devices that are reporting their status.

 The protocol is designed so that devices do not have to be online continuously during the update, but can receive firmware at their own pace.